-D. Entrances and site layout.

-- a) In the C-1, C-1-E, and C-1-VC Districts, off-street parking is prohibited except in the rear {See Figure CBD-1: C-1, C-1-E and C-1-VC Districts Illustrative and Site Diagram.} - b) In the C-2 District, offstreet parking is prohibited in front of the front building line and must be screened from view from the public right-of-way.

-{See Figure CBD-2: C-2 Districts Illustrative and Site Diagram.}

-- All buildings must have a public entrance from the sidewalk along the primary street frontage.
-Public entrances must be articulated from the building mass. - facades that abut parking areas and contain a public entrance must provide for pedestrian walkways and landscape areas. - e) Within shopping center developments, bus shelters are permitted within the development.
-The placement of the shelter
+- D. Entrances and Site Layout. - a) In the C-1, C-1-E, and C-1-VC Districts, off-street parking is prohibited except in the rear {See Figure CBD-2: C-1, C-1-E and C-1-VC Districts Illustrative and Site Diagram.} - b) In the C-2 District, off-street parking is prohibited in front of the front building line and must be screened from view from the public right-of-way. {See Figure CBD-3: C-2 Districts Illustrative and Site Diagram.} - c) All buildings must have a public entrance from the sidewalk along the primary street frontage.
+Public entrances must be articulated from the building mass. - d) Facades that abut parking areas and contain a public entrance must provide for pedestrian walkways and landscape areas. - e) Bus shelters are permitted within shopping center developments.
+The placement of the shelter must be linked to pedestrian walkways and must be designed to integrate into the overall shopping center design. - f) All outdoor storage and display areas must comply with Sec.
+15-509 {Outdoor sales and display} and Sec.
+15-510 {Outdoor storage} of Zoning Code. - E. Building Materials.